mk-fg/reliable-discord-client-irc-daemon/README.rst

-While I wouldn't call this app a "bot" exactly - intent here is not to post any automated messages or scrape anything - Discord staff might, and Discord requires bots to use special second-class API and for every account of such to be approved by admins on every connected discord server, making it effectively unusable for a random non-admin user.
+While I wouldn't call this app a "bot" exactly - intent here is not to post any automated messages or scrape anything - Discord staff might, and Discord requires bots to use special second-class API and for every account of such to be approved by admins on every connected discord server/guild, making it effectively unusable for a random non-admin user.

 As this app does not present itself as a "bot" and doesn't use bot-specific endpoints, if Discord staff would classify it as such, it might result in